CASE STUDY

 Mining & Exploration

-Minrom has been actively involved in developing and executing an exploration strategy at a prominent lime mining operation in the Limpopo Province of South Africa.
-The project produces both industrial- and agricultural-grade lime products, as lime is one of the most important industrial commodities.
+Minrom has been actively involved in developing and executing an exploration strategy at a prominent animal feed lime mine in the Limpopo Province of South Africa.
+The project produces both industrial and agricultural grade lime products Lime is one of the most important industrial commodities and is used in several different industries.

-In the project area, the geology is dominated by Pretoria Group rocks, which form part of the Transvaal Supergroup.
-Tertiary to Quaternary-aged sediments unconformably overlay Pretoria Group rocks, with these younger sediments containing CaCO3 mineralisation, which is hosted in thick (3-12 m) calcrete beds.
-These calcrete beds contain calcium carbonate grades of 60 – 90% CaCO3.
-The higher the grade or percentage of CaCO3, the greater the purity of the lime aggregate produced.
+The geology associated with the project area consists of the rocks of the Pretoria Group (Transvaal Supergroup) unconformably overlain by tertiary to quaternary age sediments.
+These sediments contain the CaCO3 mineralisation which is hosted in thick (3-12 m) calcrete beds .
+These beds contain calcium carbonate grades of 60 – 90% CaCO3.
+The higher the grade, the greater the purity of the lime aggregate produced.

-Minrom performed a mineralisation quantification based on historical diamond and RC drilling data for the Mining Rights area.
-This included the development of a preliminary 3D geological model for the deposit, which highlighted mineralisation potential based on CaCO3 grades and the measured thickness of calcrete units.
+Minrom performed a mineralisation quantification based on previous historical diamond and Reverse circulation drilling and sampling data for the Mining Rights area.
+This included the development of a preliminary 3D geological model for the deposit.

 Figure 1